HL7-DaVinci/CRD/server/README.md

 You can also run the gradle task `buildReact` in the `server` directory to do the same thing.
 Alternatively, running the bash script itself using `./buildout.sh` with `node_interfaces` as a working directory.

+## Integration Testing

+Integration tests will set up an actual running instance of this server as well as `ehr-server` to monitor a the handling of requests from beginning to end.

+Integration tests can be run with `gradle integrationTest`.